FReMP/fremp/backend/README.md

 ```
 $ python3 app.py
 ```
-Client can be accessed at http://localhost:3000
+Server will be running at http://localhost:5000